 Nurture Life Coaching invites new and old clients to schedule individual coaching sessions, massage/bodywork sessions, or a combo of coaching and bodywork in her sweet little nest of an office in the Montavilla area of Portland, Oregon.

 Lorin Purifoy has been a licensed Massage Therapist since 2008.
 That same year she began her private practice and started offering intuitive Stone Medicine sessions.
 Lorin is guided primarily by her intuition in her apothecary line and vibrational medicine sessions and ceremonies.

 In 2010 Lorin crafted her maiden spirit essence.
 At the time, it was mostly for personal use, but she began incorporating them into her massage practice and it’s grown from there.

 We love that she uses her intuition to create custom blends that include a copy of all the Essences and their support.
-Another women owned business in Portland, Oregon using their clients as their inspiration.
+Another women-owned business in Portland, Oregon using its clients as their inspiration.